![]() |

 “Generally, earthquakes only last for seconds.
 Strong ground shaking during a moderate to large earthquake typically lasts about 10 to 30 seconds.
 Readjustments in the earth cause more earthquakes (aftershocks) that can occur intermittently for weeks or months.”

-Once it ended, during which neither of us panicked, we wandered through the house assessing for any damage.
+Once it ended, when neither of us panicked, we wandered through the house, assessing for any damage.
 We were shocked when we noticed multiple ceiling fans still moving from the shaking, none of which had been turned on.

 Moments later, Tom said, “Let’s get the camera!
 Look at the pool!”
 Had we moved a little more quickly, we would have had an opportunity to take a better video of the water sloshing in the pool with water splashing violently onto the veranda floor.
 It was astounding.
 As a result, our included video isn’t as outstanding as it could have been if we’d had the camera on hand.